 The American Express Platinum Edge Credit Card is one of the 2 ‘Platinum’ badged cards issued by American Express in the Australian Market.
-The other one being, it’s pricier and more illustrious partner, The Platinum Charge Card.
+The other one being, it’s pricier and more illustrious partner, The American Express Platinum Card.

 The Edge earns 3 Membership Rewards points on spends at Australian supermarkets and petrol stations, 2 Membership Rewards points on overseas spend and 1 Membership Rewards point everywhere else.

 Prominent Features & Fees